MikiP98/HumilityAFM/README.md

 - Server feature sync:
   - If the client config differs from the server one, display a warning message with the differences
 - Finish built-in jack o'Lantern rp compat resourcepack
+- Light Strip Brightening option no longer requires a game restart to take effect
+- Add PBR data to:
+  - Light Strip models (vanilla emission)
+  - Jack o'Lanterns textures:
+    - Optional resource packs for:
+      - Optifine emission (coloured face only)
+      - LabPBR metadata (emission included) (sharp face)
+      - TODO: LabPBR metadata (emission included) (smooth)

 ### High priority:

 - Redo the window capture screenshots or at least crop the window app bar
+- Fix Outer Light String brightening rendering
 - Fix Cabinet breaking animation being invisible
 - Add Illuminated Cabinet Brightening to the config
 - Add PBR data to:
   - Cabinet front texture:
     - LabPBR specular (pixels only)
-    - Optional resourcepacks for:
+    - Optional resource packs for:
       - LabPBR specular (full texture)
-  - Jack o'Lanterns textures:
-    - vanilla emission (coloured face only)
-    - LabPBR emission (coloured face only)
-    - Optional resourcepacks for:
-      - vanilla emission (full texture)
-      - LabPBR emission (full texture)
 - Redo coloured torch textures using the Jack o'Lantern palette system
 - Reduce the number of coloured torches and jack o'Lanterns
   - Think of a system that can replace the current 3 blocks per colour with different light output levels